rosskukulinski/nodejs-conference-cfps/README.md

-NodeJS and Javascript Conference Call for Papers
+NodeJS and Javascript Conference Call for Presentations
 ===============

 This is a curated list of upcoming conference CFPs relating to NodeJS and Javascript.
 Last updated August 4, 2014.
 PRs welcome for other conferences & events.